fofr/sam-and-paul.com/source/_posts/malaga-spain.md

 Amanda met us in Malaga, we boarded the train to the town centre, and then bus number 3 to Pedregalejo, less than an hour from landing and we were at our Airbnb.
 The sun was shining and the temperature pushed on 20C.

+{% figure malaga-38.jpg portrait %}
+“We’re doing this!”, Conway about to board a plane at 3 months old
+{% endfigure %}

 ## Food at Kelucos

 From out flat we were soon up and out again to find food.
 Along the Pedregalejo beach we found [Kelucos](https://www.tripadvisor.co.uk/Restaurant_Review-g187438-d10592940-Reviews-Kelucos-Malaga_Costa_del_Sol_Province_of_Malaga_Andalucia.html), or "orange chairs" as Samantha calls it.
 Inside Amanda found a friend, and we soon ordered _all the things_, beer, nachos and guac, various ham and cheese "pitufo" (a small crusty bread roll – not a Smurf), and [tomato bread](http://www.myrecipes.com/extracrispy/the-four-ingredient-spanish-breakfast-that-changed-my-life) (even though it wasn’t breakfast).

 We bought some groceries, ate pizza and called it a night.

+{% figure malaga-36.jpg landscape %}
+Relaxing at Kelucos (‘orange chairs’)
+{% endfigure %}

 ---